 Those who sign up for the annual plan will receive a free domain, and WHOIS privacy and SSL are included with all plans.

-Their refund policy is also a bit wonky and disappointing, and pricing is misleading.
+But, their refund policy is a bit wonky and disappointing, and pricing is misleading.

 You’ll have to commit to them for a year if you want to get the lowest rate, no matter the plan you choose.